-Accessibility statement for Business.gov.uk
+Accessibility Statement for Business.gov.uk

 This accessibility statement applies to www.business.gov.uk.

 DBT regularly tests its online services to ensure they meet accessibility requirements.
-Our internal development teams test constantly, and we had the whole website tested by external audit agencies.
+Our internal development teams test constantly, and we have had the whole website tested by external audit agencies.

 We want our whole website to comply with Web Content Accessibility Guidelines (WCAG) 2.2 AA as a minimum.